Reimagining How We Address Systems Change

 Building Blocks of Community Development

-Ashlee Weaver, training and engagement manager, Indianapolis Neighborhood Resource Center
+Ashlee Weaver, director of engagement, Indianapolis Neighborhood Resource Center

 There are challenges in every community, but that’s not the whole story.
 Hear from Ashlee Weaver on the value of Asset-Based Community Development (ABCD), which challenges residents and supporters to concentrate on the positive elements at work and intentionally identify, encourage, and celebrate community assets.
 She believes it’s the most effective way to engage and collaborate with the people, places, and things in our neighborhoods.